 - 1/2 ounce white baking chocolate, melted

-- Combine sugar and cinnamon.
-Coat sticks with cooking spray; sprinkle with cinnamon-sugar.
+- Mix sugar and cinnamon.
+Lightly coat sticks with cooking spray; sprinkle with 1-1/2 teaspoons sugar mixture.
 Place on an ungreased baking sheet.
-Bake at 425° for 3-5 minutes or until lightly browned.
+Bake until lightly browned, 3-5 minutes.
 Remove to a wire rack to cool.
-Repeat with remaining phyllo dough, butter and cinnamon-sugar.
+Repeat with remaining ingredients.

 - In a microwave, melt semisweet chocolate and shortening; stir until smooth.
-Dip one end of phyllo sticks in chocolate; allow extra to drip off.
+Dip one end of each phyllo stick in chocolate; allow extra to drip off.
 Place on waxed paper; let stand until set.
 Drizzle with white chocolate.
-Yield: 20 sticks.

 Nutrition Facts1 phyllo stick: 42 calories, 3g fat (2g saturated fat), 3mg cholesterol, 19mg sodium, 3g carbohydrate (2g sugars, 0 fiber), 0 protein.

 Follow along as we show you how to make these fantastic recipes from our archive.